-Subject and aims Certain allowances above stipend: to rationalise those which do not depend on the Faith and Order Committee review due in 2017 Main points Proposal re the Synod Secretary allowance and indications of possible adjustments in some others post-2017 Proposals re local discretionary allowances of 10% and less Proposals re allowances in the islands and remote locations Proposals that the funding of certain allowances above stipend be covered by the Methodist Church Fund, rather than circuits and districts Background context This is part of the ongoing review of allowances above stipend and other and relevant payments to ministers. documents Connexional Allowances Committee's report to the Conference 2015, Agenda section 46, pp 446-475.
+Subject and aims Consideration of cortain allowances above stinend: to rationalise Subject and anns Consideration of certain allowances above stipend: to rationalise those which do not depend on the Faith and Order Committee review due in 2017 Main points Proposal re the Synod Secretary allowance and indications of possible adjustments in some others post-2017 Proposals re local discretionary allowances of 10% and less Proposals re allowances in the islands and remote locations Proposals that the funding of certain allowances above stipend be covered by the Methodist Church Fund, rather than Circuits and Districts Background context and This is part of the ongoing review of allowances above stipend and relevant documents other payments to ministers.
+Connexional Allowances Committee's report to the Conference 2015, Agenda section 46, pp 446-475.
 Consultations District Chairs meeting re the Synod Secretary allowance.
 Chairs of the Shetland, Isle of Man and Channel Islands Districts and the superintendent minister of the Scilly Isles Circuit.
-The recommendations are brought, after discussion, with the endorsement of the Methodist Council.